English for Motorsport Course (short course)

 All clients staying in accommodation arranged by ETC must send us details of their expected arrival time.

-There is a £50 per week supplement for host family accommodation during the Christmas holiday.
+There is a supplement for host family accommodation during the Christmas holiday.
 We cannot always offer accommodation during the Christmas holiday, although this should be possible if it is booked in advance.
-If clients wish to return to their host family after Christmas and would like to leave their belongings in their host family bedroom (but not stay in it), they will still have to pay £35 to hold the room.
-If clients cancel their accommodation, they will have to pay a cancellation charge of £30 and give at least 7 days’ notice (otherwise one full week’s accommodation fees are payable).
+If clients wish to return to their host family after Christmas and would like to leave their belongings in their host family bedroom (but not stay in it), they will still have to pay a holding fee to hold the room.

 Where is the training centre?